lhache/lgbt-data/README.md

 Each answer is given with a percentage but we cannot use them as is because the ratio of Lesbians/Gays/Bisexuals/Transgenders is normal equal within the countries.
 Therefore, the percentages have been normalised with the weight of each subset.

 2. setting a score for yes/no/don't know answers
-In order to create the discrimination score, each answer type was given a score.
+In order to create the acceptance score, each answer type was given a score.
 - Don't know answers were given N/A and were dropped from the analysis
 - Yes was given -1 (because pointing to more discrimination)
 - No was given 1

 3. setting the discrimation score
-The answer score and the weighted percentages were combined to give the discrimination score.
+The answer score and the weighted percentages were combined to give the acceptance score.

 ## Question 1: do LGBT people feel less discriminated in Germany compared to France?